You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Step 7: Embrace your new life.

-Being a developer is more than just a job—it’s a way of life.
+Being a developer is more than just a job — it’s a way of life.
 But we think it just might be a life you’ll love.
-In the words of Sam Tran: “I would say that life as a software engineer is awesome.
+In the words of one of our alumni, Sam Tran: “I would say that life as a software engineer is awesome.
 It’s fantastic and it’s well worth the effort.”

 Ready to change your career and life through code?
 Start dabbling in code today with our free Bootcamp Prep course!